jonestcharles/spring-eurekasvr/README.md

 to the database microservice.
 The database is initialize with the schema.sql file.
 The database is a basic postgresql database image deployed with Docker.
 The confsvr microservice sets up configuration settings allowing the microservices to communicate and configuring multiple user profiles for use with the application (dev, prod, and default).
-The configuration files for asset-service profiles are hosted in a GitHub repository, with credentials provided in the config application.yml file.
+The configuration files for asset-service and organization-service profiles are hosted in a GitHub repository, with credentials provided in the config application.yml file.
 THe eurekasvr service enables service discovery for coordination between the services, particularly the organization and asset services.